emmy-codes/Star-Trek-Quiz/README.md

 I don't want to deviate from the original colour palette so I have to think of a good way to visually indicate whether the user has answered correctly or not, to avoid red/green colours on the answers as this can negatively impact the experience for colour blind users.

 ## Technologies Used

-👩🏻‍💻 View an example of a completed Technologies Used section [here](https://github.com/kera-cudmore/Bully-Book-Club#Technologies-Used)

 ### Languages Used